HumaIlyas/Project-3/README.md

 ## Issues found during site development
 There were a few issues found during the design of Battleships Game.
 * The use of linebreakes was corrected several times.
-* Where to add the statement for the player that it is player's attempt.
+* Where to add the statement for the player that it is player's attempt, so that this statement should not display after ten attempts.

 ## Unfixed bugs
 * No unfixed bugs